Within the XVIth Symposium 67 papers were programmed; besides 4 lectures

 Institute of Geology and Geophysics, Bucharest

-Where metal sulphurs (Ni, Cu) are present, no evidence of a correlation with magnetic properties might be claimed.
+Where metal sulphurs (Ni, Cu) are present, no evidence of a correlation with

 Key words: petromagnetics, amphibolite, Fagaras Mountains.